 Who is my advisor?

-Freshmen will meet their assigned advisor at orientation.
-The freshman advisor will be a faculty member from their major or an advisor from the Student Advisement Center.
+Freshmen will meet their assigned advisor for the first time at orientation.
+The freshman advisors are the facilitators of GRIF 101- First Year Expereince.
+Students will also recieve advisement from their major departments throughout the semester.
 Transfer Students will be assigned to an advisor in their major department early in the semester.

 What if I have not declared a major by the beginning of my sophomore year?

-Students who remain Undeclared through their sophomore year should come to the Student Advisement Center for advisement and assistance.
+Students who remain Undeclared through their sophomore year should come to the Griff Center for Academic Engagement for advisement and assistance.

 When should I meet with my advisor?

-Freshmen are expected to meet with their advisors at least twice each semester.
+Freshmen will see their advisor weekly in GRIF 101- First Year Experience, but are also expected to meet one-on-one with their advisors at least twice each semester.
 One of these appointments will be to discuss progress reports from instructors, and one will be to discuss registration for the following semester.
 Upperclass students should also meet with their advisors twice each semester.
 A student is encouraged and should feel free to see his/her advisor at any point in the semester as questions or concerns arise.

 I’m supposed to register and can’t find my advisor.
 What do I do?